American Muscle Car Hemi Engine Restoration & Repair /

 This is a rare set of Norris Roller Rockers.
 They are expensive and very accurate.
 I have found them to be very sought after.

-This is the most accurate way to torque a bolt.
+This is the most accurate way to torque a bolt that is used on an H-beam rod.(You can't measure the stretch on these bolts because, the bolt is completely inside the housing).
 It is the torque/ angle method.
 You must follow manufactures suggestions because they all have different values and angles.
 These rod bolts on these K1 H-beam rods, are torqued to 35 ft lbs, then turned another 60 degrees in the same direction.
 Torquing alone is inaccurate.
 Friction generated under the head of the bolt will give you an inaccurate torque reading.
 Just for fun, if you torqued a bolt only, you would find it is not as tight as the torque/ angle method.
 If you don't stretch the bolt to the proper length, it won't hold with the proper clamping force.

 This is a picture of 2 connecting rods showing the side clearance when you use K1 rods.
 A mere .009 K1 holds the tightest machining accuracy in the business.
 Anything over .017 is ridiculous.
 I have bought and returned rods that exceeded .045 What were they thinking.That is oil being thrown around inside the crankcase and on the cylinder walls.
 Then, the oil rings are trying to control it.
 Not a good idea on the street.